Bylaws of Grizzly Peak Cyclists, Inc.

 b.
 Any indemnifications or advances aggregating more than $10,000 paid during the fiscal year to any officer or director of the corporation, unless such indemnification has already been approved by the members.

-All functions and activities carried out in the name of the Grizzly Peak Cyclists are subject to the control of the Grizzly Peak Cyclists.
-Such functions and activities include, but are not limited to: Club meetings, the Century, the Ride Series, the club newsletter, the club electronic mail list, the club web site, and any other form of communication carried out in the name of the club.
+All functions and activities carried out in the name of the corporation are subject to its control.
+These functions and activities include, but are not limited to: Club meetings, the Century, the Ride Series, the club newsletter, the club electronic mail list, the club web site, and any other form of communication carried out in the name of the club.

-The Grizzly Peak Cyclists prohibits discrimination and harassment on the basis of race, color, religion, ancestry, national origin, citizenship, sex, sexual orientation, marital status, or age (over 18) in its functions and activities.
+The corporation prohibits discrimination and harassment on the basis of race, color, religion, ancestry, national origin, citizenship, sex, sexual orientation, marital status, or age (over 18) in its functions and activities.

 CERTIFICATE OF SECRETARY

-I, the undersigned, certify that I am the presently elected and acting Secretary of Grizzly Peak Cyclists, Inc., a California nonprofit corporation, and the above Bylaws, consisting of 13 pages, are the Bylaws of this corporation as amended at a combined meeting of the board of directors and general membership held on 08 July 2009.
-These Bylaws are amended from the original, dated April 1980.
+I, the undersigned, certify that I am the presently elected and acting Secretary of Grizzly Peak Cyclists, Inc., a California nonprofit corporation, and the above bylaws, consisting of 13 pages, are the bylaws of this corporation as amended at a combined meeting of the board of directors and general membership held on 14 April 2021.